ry2001/AI_Project/README.md

 > Note that the *file_name* variable is important when we are running our code.
 Make sure it is the file name of your scraped data (everything before .csv).

 ## Analyze Data
 We uses wordcloud and also n-grams (at most n continuous sequence of words) to analyze the cleaned data.
 We will take the top 150 appeared words to find out what it the most mentioned things for the product.
-To get more useful top words, we will pay more attention on words that appeared as a **phrase?** such as "battery life", "heart rate" and etc.
+To get more useful top words, we will pay more attention on words that appeared as a phrase. such as "battery life", "heart rate" and etc.

 > For the other codes, all of them works the same as Reddit's part.
 Therefore, we are not going to talk about it here again.